 The free version of Screencast-O-Matic does not offer to record the computer sound.

 Another significant part of Camtasia and Screencast-O-Matic is video editing.
-The former comes with a multi-track video editor with the capability of adding external media.
-The latter also offers a rich editing tool that does not support multi-track editing but some easy to use tools.
+The former comes with a multi-track video editor capable of adding external media.
+The latter also offers a rich editing tool that does not support multi-track editing but some easy-to-use tools.

 Related: Screencast-O-Matic vs. Screencastify

 The editor is only available in premium plans.
-The free tool comes with a couple of options, such as trimming the video, but the full video editor is available in paid plans.
+The free tool comes with several options, such as trimming the video, but the full video editor is available in paid plans.
 The tool offers to:

 - Insert a video or an image (picture in picture, but no multi-track editor)

 - Narrate over the video